Accutane is the most intense acne treatment, and although effective, this medication is known to cause intense side effects.

 The COSRX Pure Fit Cica Cream Intense is a moisturizer with a thick and creamy texture that sits nicely on the skin and helps keep it soft, moisturized, and free from Accutane-induced irritations.

-Additionally, the protective barrier cream also contains Centella Asiatica oil as well as repairing panthenol and moisturizing allantoin that keeps the skin hydrated for a long time.
+Additionally, the protective barrier cream also contains Centella Asiatica oil, repairing panthenol, and moisturizing allantoin that keeps the skin hydrated for a long time.

 EltaMD – Barrier Renewal Complex – $53

-The Barrier Renewal Complex by EltaMD is a rich and beautiful moisturizer that aims to nourish and bring back damaged and dry skin back to radiance.
+The Barrier Renewal Complex by EltaMD is a rich and creamy moisturizer that aims to nourish and bring damaged and dry skin back to radiance and suppleness.

 The Barrier Renewal Complex serves a cocktail of five unique ceramides to help mimic the skin’s natural state by providing it with the perfect amount of oil, hydration, and protection.